Aerial Mapping Services for Construction and Development

 Georeferenced Orthomosaic Image

 Queensland Drones generates a high-resolution TIFF file for drone surveys created by stitching together hundreds of images captured in an aerial drone survey and levelling them based on precision ground control points captured in the aerial photogrammetric images.
 The TIFF file is georeferenced based on the GPS information in the ground control point files, not the data from the UAV images which can be inaccurate.
-We typically use a projection based on the WGS84 geographic coordinate system, but we can also use other projection systems if required.
+We typically use a projection based on the WGS84 or GDA94 geographic coordinate systems, but we can also use other projection systems and local planes if required.

 The geoTIFF orthomosaic image can be opened in GIS software like QGIC or ARCGIS and overlaid onto other spatial layers including satellite images and street maps.
 The GeoTIF can also be imported into AutoCAD using Civil 3D and used as background to design models.